sisl/Contrail/docs/source/tutorial.rst

 Contrail allows users to save both generated data sets (generated_waypoints.dat) and previously used generation models (generated_model.json).

-Refer to :doc:`waypoints_overview` for the structure of a waypoint file.
+Refer to `waypoints_overview.rst <https://github.com/sisl/Contrail/blob/migration_to_contrail/docs/source/waypoints_overview.rst>`_ for the structure of a waypoint file.

-Refer to :doc:`generation_model_overview` for the structure of a generation model file.
+Refer to `generation_model_overview.rst <https://github.com/sisl/Contrail/blob/migration_to_contrail/docs/source/generation_model_overview.rst>`_ for the structure of a generation model file.

 Steps to Save Waypoints and Models:
 -------------------------------------